gvwilson/thirdbit/src/fiction/santas/index.md

 because I for one have had *enough*!"
 He thumped his meaty fist on the deck, making Captain Clausbeard's parrot[^parrot] squawk.
+"First it's the flips,
+then it's this new lot—it's troublesome, is what it is.
+Troublesome!"

 [^parrot]: The parrot would have been somewhat offended by this phrasing, as she thought of the captain as being hers.
-Luckily for our story, the parrot found turning pages so difficult that she never bothered to read books.
+Luckily for me, the parrot found turning pages so difficult that she never bothered to read books.

-Whatever the captain might have said in reply to that was cut off by a cry from the crow's nest.
+Whatever the captain might have said in reply was cut off by a cry from the crow's nest.
-"Trouble, cap'n!
+"Cap'n!
-We got smoke up over the horizon!
+We got somethin' on the horizon!
 North by nor'west,
-a hundred fathoms high an' headed our way!"
+a hundred fathoms up an' headed our way!"

 The humor dropped from Captain Clausbeard's face like spilled porridge.
 "Well, lad, are ye fit to fight?" he asked.

 "Fit enough."
-Santa Greenwood clambered to his feet, swore as his head hit the ceiling, and picked up his ax.
+Santa Greenwood clambered to his feet, swearing as his head hit the ceiling.

 Captain Clausbeard nodded.
 "Glad t' hear it.